frdysf/label-metric/README.md

 ## CheckLists
+ - [ ] loss functions for a batch of training data
- - [ ] distances, with matrix-level computation
+ - [x] distances, with matrix-level computation